mistydemeo/tigerbrew/share/doc/homebrew/Formula-Cookbook.md

 ### Version detection fails

-Homebrew tries to automatically determine the version from the URL in order to save on duplication.
+Tigerbrew tries to automatically determine the version from the URL in order to save on duplication.
 If the tarball has a funny name though, you may have to assign the version number:

 ```ruby
 class Foobar